 Waiting on Wednesday is a weekly event hosted by Breaking the Spine that spotlights upcoming releases that we’re eagerly anticipating.

-What book(s) are you waiting on?
+What book(s) are you waiting on this week?